ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 algorithms or protocols.
 Any API-compatible transport security protocol ought to work in a TAPS system.
 Security considerations for these protocols are discussed in the respective specifications.

-The described API is used to exchange information between an application and the transport system.
-While it is not necessarily expected that both systems are implemented by the same authority, it is expected that the transport system implementation is either provided as a library that is selected by the application from a trusted party, or that it is part of the operating system that the application also relies on for other tasks.
+The described API is used to exchange information between an application and the Transport Services system.
+While it is not necessarily expected that both systems are implemented by the same authority, it is expected that the Transport Services system implementation is either provided as a library that is selected by the application from a trusted party, or that it is part of the operating system that the application also relies on for other tasks.

-In either case, the TAPS API is an internal interface that is used to change information locally between two systems.
+In either case, the Transport Services API is an internal interface that is used to change information locally between two systems.
-However, as the transport system is responsible for network communication, it is in the position to potentially share any information provided by the application with the network or another communication peer.
+However, as the Transport Services system is responsible for network communication, it is in the position to potentially share any information provided by the application with the network or another communication peer.
-Most of the information provided over the TAPS API are useful to configure and select protocols and paths and are not necessarily privacy sensitive.
+Most of the information provided over the Transport Services API are useful to configure and select protocols and paths and are not necessarily privacy sensitive.
 Still, some information could be privacy sensitive because it might reveal usage characteristics and habits of the user of an application.